SirSkye/LANButler/README.md

-# trafficTamer
+# LANButler
-Uses genetic algorithm to determine best traffic light seqeunces
+Uses a custom proxy to control outflow of packets.
+Basically just a parental control app